KozimirovaMariia/KozimirovaMariia/README.md

 ### 👨‍💻 About me:

 I'm a beginning QA engineer.
+I used to be an electrical engineer for 10 years before.

 Just have finished [Artsiom's Rusau Functional testing course](https://rusau.net/qa-from-scratch) and on the way to study autotesting.

-I used to be an electrical engineer before.
+Let's not only find bugs and errors at the software, but make sure it works properly according to the requirements, and even find improvements!

 ---
 ### 🤝 Check out